olitheolix/ogre_v21_example/README.rst

 dynamic shadows.

 The demo comes in three versions: SDL, Qt5, and Python (proof-of-concept only).

-Each demo is coded as a single class in a single file to make it easier to understand (I hope).
+Each is coded as a single class, in a single file, with hard coded resource paths, and without any keyboard/mouse handling.
+This will hopefully make it easier to read and understand them.

-The demos focus on the Ogre aspect only.
-As such they lack keyboard/mouse handling and use hard coded resource paths.

-The following screenshot shows all three demos running simultaneously on my laptop with an Nvidia GTX 750M graphics card.

 .. image:: screenshots/ogre3d.jpg